 As you can see from the photo the box fits easily in the back seat of the car, this particular car being a Vectra.
 It would also have fitted comfortably in the boot.

-The actual dimensions of the box are xxxxx.
 The official weight of the Rotak 43 Ergoflex is 12.4 kg, so with a bit added on for packaging the weight will be around 15 kg.
 I found the box comfortable to carry, certainly not too heavy, but please take into account that I am over 6 foot tall and maybe not everyone would find it as easy.

 Here you can see the unopened box on the somewhat neglected lawn that it is shortly going to be mown.
 To the left of the picture you can just see part of my last mower, which gave up the ghost three weeks ago, hence the state of the lawn!